plabandas/NAS_Server/README.md

     \\192.168.0.226\drive_name
 ```
 - Log in to server:
-- Username: orangepi and the password that have been set earlier.
+- Username: orangepi and the password that have been set earlier at step 13.